 Shiva lost his cool after Sati dies.
 He performed ‘Tandava’ with Sati’s charred body on his shoulder.
 It is known that Shiva’s ‘Rudra Tandava’ that would lead the world to destruction.
 Vishnu had to intervene by cutting Sati’s body into pieces with his Chakra.

-On the sculpture at Elephanta caves, both hands and legs of Shiva suffer destruction.
+On the sculpture, both hands and legs suffer destruction.